 Plas Newydd Country House and Gardens, Anglesey by Paul Sloane

 We’re talking about the 10th century here, but druidic references to the region stretch back to Roman times.
 Plas Newydd, which offers wonderful views of the surrounding Menai Strait, has yielded numerous megalithic discoveries.
 Go for a wander anywhere in spectacular Snowdonia and you’ll see why it was considered the most powerful Welsh kingdom during the Middle Ages, when its mountainous terrain proved perfect for creating stubborn defences.

 North Wales’ industrial history

-Industrial history surrounds you, and a visit to the National Slate Museum, in Llanberis, brings it all together in a setting scarcely removed from its heyday, complete with the giant waterwheel and 19th century workshops where bygone Welshmen once toiled.
+Industrial history surrounds you here.
+The National Slate Museum in Llanberis brings it together in a setting scarcely removed from its heyday, complete with the giant waterwheel and 19th century workshops where bygone Welshmen once toiled.

 The only Welsh Prime Minister

 Conwy Castle, Llandudno and Colwyn Bay by Hefin Owen

 One tiny village has a hidden political history.
 Llanystumdwy has a population of less than 2,000, but it happened to be the place where David Lloyd George, the Prime Minister who led Britain to victory in the First World War, grew up and learned many of his fiercely liberal principles.
 His grave is set in a wooded valley.

 Visit the castles of Conwy, Caernarfon and Harlech – all World Heritage Sites – for a glimpse of the visions of impenetrability Edward I once had for the landscape.

 Llanberis Lake Railway, Snowdonia Mountains and Coast by chippy1920